judd-jacobs/code-you-capstone/README.md

 git clone https://github.com/judd-jacobs/code-you-capstone.git
 ```

-After you have cloned the repo to your machine, navigate to the project folder in GitBash/Terminal.
+After you have cloned the repository to your machine, navigate to the project folder in GitBash/Terminal.

 ```bash
 cd [your_project_folder]